gsarti/lockdown-mobility-analysis/README.md

 ### 3

 - [ ] Review exponential random graphs presented during the course
-- [ ] Select subnetworks for all three dataset to fit ERGs
+- [x] Select subnetworks for all three dataset to fit ERGs (All italian provinces, non-looping edges)
 - [ ] Select additional features to improve the quality of fit
 - [ ] Perform the modeling R script
 - [ ] Write report section showing the structure and performances of various models